UEFA Euro 2004 squads

 UEFA Euro 2004 was a football tournament that took place in Portugal between 12 June and 4 July 2004.
 The 16 teams that qualified for the competition were required to submit a final 23-man squad by 2 June 2004, although injured squad members could be replaced at any time up to 24 hours before their team's first match.

-The players' ages, clubs and caps are accurate as of 12 June 2004, the tournament's opening day.
+The players' ages, clubs, and caps were accurate as of 12 June 2004, the tournament's opening day.